moll/js-oolong/doc/API.md

 <a name="Oolong.pick" />
 ### Oolong.pick(object, keys...)
 Filters the keys of an object to only those given as `keys...`.
+Only keys that exist in `object` are included.

 **Examples**:
 ```javascript